Urban Pore/porosity

 These changes, despite being inspired by new technologies, are presented as an opportunity to change the current material and the technocentric system, toward a new order that restores spirituality and intelligence that can only be provided by humans beings.

-This anthropocentric view, spatially founded in a relational interpretation of architecture and space, is also presented in a historical moment in which the former organizational structure, based on the consumption of objects, tragically shows its economic and environmental limits.
+This anthropocentric view, spatially founded in a relational interpretation of architecture and space, is also presented in a historical moment in which the former organisational structure, based on the consumption of objects, tragically shows its economic and environmental limits.